xjtu-enre/ENRE-ts/packages/enre-feature-stat/README.md

 1. Schema's `__all__` method does not support more than 1 parameter, or an `NotImplemented` error would be thrown by `godel-ir2souffle`.
+2. `output()` does not accept a function with bool parameter, so this has to be done in post-processing, to automate this, a field can be appended `_SB` indicating this field is a string boolean, and before JSON content is transfer to post-processing logic, the string will be converted to a boolean (or `undefined` if the string is `"-"`), and the postfix `_SB` will be removed.

+#### Sparrow design philosophy

+1. **Convention Over Configuration**: The COREF database model does not store the AST node's key, for example, an `Identifier` node of its parent `FunctionDeclaration.name`.
+   All children nodes are stored in a fixed order (written in extractor where flatten the AST tree), so that a convention that (for example) index 0 will always be the name of its parent node can be made.
+However, there are cases that the children count is not fixed, a child at what index represents what can not be determined only by index, at which other tables will also be used to determine that, for example, the variadic parameters of a function declaration, a `Parameter` table exists for that purpose.

 ## Why these features?